pdzaffina/code_workshop/README.md

 ## Requirements gathering
 ### Purpose
-Focusing on requirements helps us to plan out the work and the solution.
+Focusing on requirements helps us to plan out the work and ensure the solution meets our users' needs.

 ### Types of Requirements